Six Ballers That Shook Up the Sneakersphere in 2021

 J. Cole

 Cole played high-level high school basketball and made it to the final round of walk-on cuts at St. John's University in 2004, so the game has always had a place in his music.
-However, in 2021, he had not one but two signature basketball sneakers on the market (the RS-Dreamer and the Dreamer 2), which were worn by PUMA's roster of NBA athletes like Deandre Ayton, Marvin Bagley III and Marcus Smart.
+However, in 2021, he had not one but two signature basketball sneakers on the market (the and the ), which were worn by PUMA's roster of NBA athletes like Deandre Ayton, Marvin Bagley III and Marcus Smart.
 He even played in a couple of professional games for the Rwanda Patriots of the newly-formed Basketball Africa League.

 He may not be an NBA star like the rest of the players on this list, but J. Cole can say he's a professional basketball player with a successful signature shoe and a professional rapper with six consecutive #1 albums, something that nobody else in the world can lay claim to.